Show

 Smarter

-Internet-connected devices to enable the remote monitoring and management of appliances and systems, such as lighting and heating will make running your home easier.
+Internet-connected devices to enable the remote monitoring and management of appliances and systems, such as lighting and heating will make running your home easier and more efficient.

 Cheaper